MartinThoma/MartinThoma.github.io/_posts/2014-07-01-ai-in-computer-games.md

 ## Computers win always

-A second category are games in which A.I.s always win agains human players, but they don't have a perfect strategy.
+A second category are games in which A.I.s always win against human players, but they don't have a perfect strategy.
 Or at least we have not proven that they have a perfect strategy: